sdtaylor/CV/Shawn_Taylor_CV.md

 Taylor, S.D. and Newingham, B.A.
 2012.
 Influences of soil and spatial properties on Bromus tectorum distribution after fire.
 Annual Meeting of the Society of Range Management, Spokane, WA.
 (Presentation)

 ## Invited Talks
 Ecological Forecasting: Concepts, Recommendations, and Examples.
 LTER Metacommunities Working Group.
 Boulder, CO.
 Nov.
 5, 2018.
-Organizer: Eric R. Sokol
+Organizer: Eric R. Sokol.
 Can we forecast plant phenology like the weather?
 March, 2020.
-Univ. of Texas, El Paso Ecology and Evolutionary Biology Seminar
+Univ. of Texas, El Paso Ecology and Evolutionary Biology Seminar.
 The pipeline of phenological data in large scale automated forecasts.
 Ecological Society of America Conference 2020.
 Session: "Innovation in the Integration and Analysis of Large Phenological Datasets."

 ## Workshops Tought